Accessibility links

 At Finnies we can advise companies about group VAT registration.
 Here are some of the issues to consider.

-Advantages of group registration are:
+Advantages of group registration include:

 • The group is treated as a single taxable person and therefore it is not normally necessary to account for VAT on goods or services supplied between group members.